Stock-Knowledge-Engineering/SK-MobileAP-XR/README.md

 Press Import.
 Note: Maintain an accurate scale between the Vuforia targets and physical prints or objects.
 Using targets that deviate in size from the real-life object you wish to track might impact the quality.

 # COPYRIGHTED CONTENTS
-Images, videos, and text contents that are unique to Stock Knowledge are copyrighted.
+Images(2D and 3D assets), videos, and text contents that are unique to Stock Knowledge are copyrighted.
 Please ask permission if you wish to use them.